 On September 9, 2016, the Company acquired substantially all of the assets and assumed certain liabilities of HS Infusion Holdings, Inc. ("Home Solutions") and its subsidiaries (the "Home Solutions Transaction") pursuant to an Asset Purchase Agreement dated June 11, 2016 (as amended, the "Home Solutions Agreement"), by and among Home Solutions, a Delaware corporation, certain subsidiaries of Home Solutions, the Company and HomeChoice Partners, Inc., a Delaware corporation.
-Home Solutions.
-On June 16, 2016, the Company, HomeChoice Partners, Inc. and Home Solutions Agreement (the "First Amendment"), which modified the terms of the consideration payable by the Company to Home Solutions thereunder.
+Home Solutions, a privately held company, provides home infusion and home nursing products and services to patients suffering from chronic and acute medical conditions.
+On June 16, 2016, the Company, HomeChoice Partners, Inc. and Home Solutions entered into an amendment to the Home Solutions Agreement (the "First Amendment"), which modified the terms of the consideration payable by the Company to Home Solutions thereunder.
 On September 2, 2016, the same parties entered into a second amendment to the Home Solutions Agreement (the "Second Amendment"), which amended the Home Solutions Agreement to eliminate the condition to closing that the Company receive stockholder approval to increase its authorized share capital (the "Charter Amendment") and facilitated the timely consummation of the Home Solutions Transaction.
 The Second Amendment instead provided that the Company will hold a stockholder meeting after the closing of the Home Solutions Transaction to seek stockholder approval of the Charter Amendment, and if the approval is not obtained at the first special meeting, the Company will submit the proposal on a twice per year basis beginning in 2017, at either the annual meeting or a special meeting of stockholders.
 The Charter Amendment was approved at a special meeting of stockholders held on November 30, 2016.

 The aggregate consideration paid by the Company in the Home Solutions Transaction was equal to (i) \$67.5 million in cash (the "Cash Consideration"); plus (ii) (a) 3,750,000 shares of Company common stock (the "Transaction Closing Equity Consideration") and (b) the right to receive contingent equity securities of the Company, in the form of restricted shares of Company common stock (the "RSUs"), issuable in two tranches, Tranche A and Tranche B, with different vesting conditions (collectively, the "Contingent Shares").
 The number of shares of Company common stock in Tranche A is 3.1 million and the number of shares of Company common stock in Tranche B is 4.0 million, each subject to certain vesting conditions.
 Upon close of the Home Solutions Transaction the RSUs had no intrinsic value, but are reported in our consolidated financial statements at their estimated fair value at the date of issuance.
-The Home Solutions Transaction, to file a registration statement for the selling stockholder's resale of the Transaction Closing Equity Consideration and the Contingent Shares pursuant to the Securities Act.
+The Home Solutions Agreement provides Home Solutions with certain customary registration rights that required us, within 30 days following the closing of the Home Solutions Transaction, to file a registration statement for the selling stockholder's resale of the Transaction Closing Equity Consideration and the Contingent Shares pursuant to the Securities Act.
 The Company filed the registration statement on October 7, 2016 and it was declared effective on October 27, 2016.